Hydration

 Low sodium during competition leads to:

 Sound familiar?
 That's not a conditioning problem.
-That's a hydration problem.
+That's a hydration problem — and it's exactly why catchers cramp in the late innings even when they're in great shape.

 Built for the Demand

-On Deck Life was.
+On Deck was.
 One formula.
 1000mg sodium.
 Zero sugar.
 No crash.
-Built in the dugout, not a lab.
+Built in the dugout, not a lab — shop On Deck Electric Lime to put it in your bat bag this weekend.